Galaxy's Child: Reception

 Zack Handlen gave a critical review of "Galaxy's Child" for the Onion's The A.V.
 Club giving it a C+ rating.
 Handlen wrote, "I'm pretty sure this isn't a classic; I'm also pretty sure that it has some serious problems. ...
 The primary issue here ... is that we should be sympathetic to Geordi's mistakes here, and I don't think we're given good reason to be."

 A Den of Geek reviewer gave the episode a mixed review, writing, "If nothing else, you can safely say that this episode is well-structured and has some interesting ideas, and that the chemistry between Brahms and LaForge is pretty good in its own right, even though it's working from an untenable premise that nothing he did was wrong or particularly weird."

-Keith DeCandido gave the episode a rating of 3 out of 10 for Tor.com, writing, "The stuff with Junior is a nifty little science fiction plot.
-Of particular note (as usual) is Sir Patrick Stewart, who so perfectly plays Picard's anguish at being forced to kill the mother, his joy at being able to at least save the baby, and his guilt when he tells Worf that they'll take no action after Junior attaches itself to the ship."
+Keith DeCandido gave the episode a rating of 3 out of 10 for Tor.com, praising the science fiction plot and Patrick Stewart's acting, but criticizing the plot with Geordi and Leah Brahms as being "morally reprehensible".

 Writing for Trek Nation, Michelle Green argued the storyline involving Picard's relationship with the alien was the episode's redeeming grace.
 "That's what makes this episode palatable to me, because otherwise we're treading close once again to derailing serious drama with puerile sexual relations," Green wrote.
 "Couldn't we have had a bit more celebration of her genius rather than a pity party for LaForge and his fantasies of the girl of his dreams?"